The popularity of game design has exploded as everyone realized that games aren’t going anywhere. This billion-dollar industry is here to stay.

 Utah University is a top-ranked school in the Princeton Review for a game design degree.
 Their game design program features a computer science emphasis.

-Their Entertainment Arts and Engineering program requires you to pass certain courses with a minimum of a C- in order to actually declare computer science as your major.
+Their Entertainment Arts and Engineering program requires you to pass certain courses with a minimum of a C- to declare computer science as your major.
 It’s a solid pre-requisite to help set you up for success.

 This degree focuses on more than just games as we traditionally think of them (console and pc based).